hyrmn/gecho/README.md

 ## License

 This software is release free and unencumbered under the unlicense.
-Details in (LICENSE)[LICENSE]
+Details in [LICENSE](https://github.com/hyrmn/GoTcpEchoServer/blob/master/LICENSE)